rezendi/agenticsloprank/README.md

 Prompts may simply be written into the YAML that defines tasks and missions.

 A more sophisticated approach is to store prompts in a separate repository, defined in `settings.GITHUB_PROMPTS_REPO`.
-This allows for independent version control of prompts, the evolution of prompts over repeated iterations of mission and task templates, and the encapsulation of prompts as separate first-class concerns.
-One can, of course, use the YamLLMs repos as the prompts repo as well with minor tweaks, e.g. prepending a `prompts/` directory to every API prompt fetch request.
+(Out of the box this is [thedispatch/yamllms-prompts](https://github.com/thedispatch/yamllms-prompts)) This encapsulation of prompts as separate first-class concerns allows for independent version control and evolution of prompts over repeated iterations of mission and task templates.

 Fetching from the prompts repo is performed by the `get_prompt_from_github` method in [prompts.py](./missions/jobs/prompts.py).
 This accepts a `key` parameter, which can be any string.
 There is some special-case handling for various APIs, but as a general fallback, if a URL is passed in, `.md` is appended to the last component of that URL, and that filename is fetched from the prompts repo.
+The responses for prompt keys are by default cached for 60 minutes (1 minute in a debug/test environments.)

 The prompt text is fetched using the GitHub API.
-This calls for a `GITHUB_TOKEN`, although if the prompts are in a public repository, GitHub's limit of 60 unauthorized API requests per hour will likely suffice, especially as the responses for prompt keys are by default cached for 60 minutes (1 minute in a debug/test environments.)
+This calls for a `GITHUB_TOKEN`, although if the prompts are in a public repository, GitHub's limit of 60 unauthorized API requests per hour will likely suffice.
+You could use the YamLLMs repos as the prompts repo as well, with minor tweaks to `get_prompt_from_github`.

 ## Administration